RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 });
 ```

 These are so-called "offline" evals.
-Ran in development/CI, mostly based on
-synthetic data, aka the questions you come up with.
-But reality has a surprising
+They should be ran in development/CI whenever you're making a change to your system or the prompts.
+But, reality has a surprising
 amount of detail.
 You’ll be amazed at what kind of questions your users are
 asking.
 That’s why you also need...